fdilke/bewl/bewl2/done-todo.md

 - can we have Option[X] implicitly generating a dot that is X*?
 - compute the inverse of a morphism.
 Again inefficient before.
 Can we just backdivide from the identity?
 - does the symmetry group come with an action on n? it should do.
 Can use for card shuffle calc
-- abstract code used for suits into withEnum ; remap the Direction code via this
-- withAutomorphismGroup which condenses withEndomorphismMonoid and withGroupOfUnits
+- withAutomorphismGroup which condenses withEndomorphismMonoid and withGroupOfUnits.
+Refactor existing uses
--
+- minor: can I have GenericToposSpec(using Sets) rather than bodgily passing an implicit with an extra set of parens